David Van Bik

-David Van Bik (28 July 1926 – 19 August 2000) was the Lai Bible translator, a Chin biblical scholar, the author of Chin-English and English-Chin dictionaries, an ordained Baptist minister, and a recipient of the honorary Doctor of Divinity from his alma mater Berkeley School of Theology, USA.
+David Van Bik (28 July 1926 – 19 August 2000) was the Lai Bible translator, a Chin biblical scholar, the author of Chin-English and English-Chin dictionaries, an ordained Baptist minister, and a recipient of the honorary Doctor of Divinity from his alma mater Berkeley School of Theology (in the U.S. city of Berkeley, California).

 David Van Bik was among the most prestigious Chin Christian leaders of the 20th century for his 'outstanding contribution' to the Christian ministry in the Chin Hills, Myanmar.
 Rev Robert G Johnson, D.D. who was the last American Baptist Missionary to the Chin Hills called him 'a man of faith and works'.
 Historically, David Van Bik was the first degree holder of Bachelor of Theology (B.Th) among Chins in Myanmar.
-In 1955, he achieved the B.Th degree from the Central Baptist Theological Seminary, Kansas, USA.
+In 1955, he achieved the B.Th degree from the Central Baptist Theological Seminary (in the U.S. in Shawnee, Kansas).
 He was also the first Secretary of the Hakha Council of Churches in Hakha, the Capital City of Chin State (formerly the Chin Hills).